Milwaukee's Jewish Community

 In 1989, the Twerskis established the Yeshiva Elementary School on a lot on N. 51st Street and Keefe Avenue.
 Mr. Eisenbach attended this school for a while.
 By 1998, Beth Jehudah’s congregation had grown to over one hundred families.
 The congregation required a new home and decided to move to a new site on N. 52nd Street and Burleigh Street.
 This location was closer to the heart of the Orthodox Jewish community.

 In the 1970s, Abie Eisenbach’s parents moved to Sherman Park and opened their grocery store called Kosher Meat Klub.
 The business was located on N. 48th and Burleigh Street.
 By the late 1990s, Mr. Eisenbach’s father, Rabbi Dovid Eisenbach, started his own congregation, Bais Dovid on N. 54th Street.
 Abie Eisenbach is the executive director of that institution.

 In Mr. Eisenbach’s living room, there are framed photos of many holy rabbis.
 During the house tour and interview, he pointed out one to me.
 This photograph showed Rabbi Twerski holding his oldest son.
 At the time, I did not know the significance of this image, but I now know the historical importance of the photo.

-Swichkow, Louis J., and Gartner, Lloyd P. The History of the Jews of Milwaukee.
-Regional History Series of The American Jewish History Center of The Jewish Theological Seminary of America, Philadelphia, PA: The Jewish Publication Society of America, 1963.
+Louis J. Swichkow and Lloyd P. Gartner, The History of the Jews of Milwaukee.
+Regional History Series of The American Jewish History Center of The Jewish Theological Seminary of America, (Philadelphia, PA: The Jewish Publication Society of America, 1963).

 John Gurda, One People, Many Paths: A History of Jewish Milwaukee.
 (Milwaukee, WI: Jewish Museum Milwaukee, 2009).